kingaa/sbied/acknowledge.md

 ---------------------

-- Previous versions of this course were presented at the Summer Institute in Statistics and Modeling in Infectious Diseases by Edward Ionides and Aaron King in 2015--2020.
+- Versions of this course were presented at the Summer Institute in Statistics and Modeling in Infectious Diseases by Edward Ionides and Aaron King in 2015--2021.

 - Carles Bret&oacute; assisted in 2018.

 - Kidus Asfaw was a co-instructor in 2020.
+  He contributed to the lecture materials and the videos.

+- Qianying Lin assisted in 2021.
+  She contributed to some of the videos.

 - Parts of these materials have been used for other courses such as [Model-based Inference in Ecology and Epidemiology](https://kingaa.github.io/short-course/) and [Analysis of Time Series](https://ionides.github.io/531w20/).